ambonvik/cimba/docs/welcome.rst

 -----------------------------------------------------

 It is right here.
 You simply clone the repository from https://github.com/ambonvik/cimba, build, and install it.
 You will need a C build chain and the Meson build manager.
 On Linux, you can use gcc or Clang, while the recommended approach on Windows is MinGW with its gcc compiler.
-For convenience, we use the CLion integrated development environment with MinGW, gcc, and Meson built-in support on both Linux and Windows.
+For convenience, we use the CLion integrated development environment with built-in support for our build chain on both Linux and Windows.